wmanta-pixel/wmanta.github.io/README.md

 # wmanta.github.io
 A site that contains reviews of various puzzles.
+Built as an assignment for CSC193.